cs4241-19a/a2-shortstack/README.md

 express
 firebase
+handelbars with templates for displaying the data from the database extensive use of promises with chains and nests all over my backend code in ForumRouter.js

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Shown in `style.css`, the code...
 - **Design Achievement 2**: We tested the application with n=X users, finding that...

 bootstrap models
+bootstap general pretiness
+material-icons